jla-gardner/nnp-pre-training/README.md

 # nnp-pre-training

-Code, data and model weights for the paper:
+Code, data and model weights for the pre-print:

 <div align="center">